 Browse Topic: Fuel sensors

-Items (33)
+Items (34)

 The variability in fuel, particularly for fuel blends containing sustainable aviation fuels (SAFs), emphasizes the importance of understanding fuel properties for optimizing engine performance.
 This paper introduces spectroscopic fuel sensors capable of real-time estimation of jet fuel properties, mainly derived cetane number (DCN).
 While initially developed for unmanned aircraft systems (UAS), the paper explores their potential in ground vehicle applications: enhancing engine performance through sensing for feed-forward control and fuel property monitoring at fuel depots.
 The fuel sensing technologies are based on spectroscopic techniques coupled with machine learning (ML) approaches.
-The combination of these techniques demonstrates a promising solution for a wide spectrum of fuel applications
+The combination of these techniques demonstrates a promising solution for a wide spectrum of fuel applications.

 Patel, Dev B.Sutar, AshishAbraham, AbhinavAmbre, DhananjayBrezinsky, KennethLynch, Patrick T.Okada, HarunaStafford, Jacob M.Miganakallu, NiranjanSanders, ScottRothamer, DavidMayhew, EricKim, Kenneth S.

 This document is intended to be a user’s manual to AC 25.954-1 on acceptable means of compliance for applicants with regards to § 25.954 at Amendment 25-146 and to encourage a consistent approach to be applied across industry.
 This document is also intended to be a user’s manual to AMC 25.954 on acceptable means of compliance for applicants with regards to EASA CS 25.954 at Amendment 26.
 The FAA Advisory Circular (AC) and the EASA Acceptable Means of Compliance (AMC) documents appear to provide equivalent guidance, using identical wording in most sections.
 Applicants should coordinate with their certifying authority to ensure that their proposed approach is acceptable, and the means of compliance and compliance data planned are sufficient for certification.
 It is recommended that the applicant verify that use of the guidance in this document is acceptable to their certifying authority.
-Further recommendations regarding coordination with the certification authority are provided
+Further recommendations regarding coordination with the certification authority are provided throughout this ARP.
+The section numbering and titles of this document have been structured to match the main section numbers in AC 25.954-1 to allow the user to easily find the supplemental guidance for each individual section relative to the corresponding section of the AC.
+One exception was necessary; SAE requires that Section 2 of ARP be “References,” whereas FAA uses Section 2 for “Applicability” (with respect to the AC itself).
+Guidance regarding “Applicability” of the FAA regulation and associated AC is located in 3.1.
+The section numbering and formatting of the EASA document, AMC 25.954, is different than the AC and this ARP (ED), because the AMC has fewer major sections than the AC, however, the subsection numbering is similar.
+Where generic reference in this ARP (ED) to the AC and AMC is provided, both document numbers are generally shown.
+Where specific sections of the AC are referred to, the AMC number and applicable section are omitted; however, it appears to the writers of this document that the regulatory guidance from both the FAA and EASA is equivalent.

 AE-2 Lightning Committee

 This report is intended to identify the various existing technologies used for a fuel level sensing system.
 In addition to sensing technologies, it describes the basic architecture of fuel level sensing systems and their association with fuel gauging system to increase integrity of fuel measurement and management.
 As the fuel level sensing system is generally based on electrical components within fuel tanks, a specific focus is made on fuel tank explosion safety protection.
-An overview of the capacitive fuel gauging operation can be found in AIR5691
+An overview of the capacitive fuel gauging operation can be found in AIR5691.

 AE-5A Aerospace Fuel, Inerting and Lubrication Sys Committee